cysouw/diathesis/text/c07_participle.md

 b.
 Das Haus wird geputzt.
 :::

 There are many different such 'repeated' light-verb constructions.
-A recurring phenomenon is one in which intransitives show no diathesis [@next a], while transitives display an anticausative diathesis [@next b].
-This combination will be called ~~absolutive~~ here.
+A recurring phenomenon, exemplified here with the light-verb construction with *bleiben*, is one in which intransitives show no diathesis [@next a], see [@sec:participles-bleiben-intransitive], while transitives display an anticausative diathesis [@next b], see [@sec:participles-bleiben-transitive].
+This combination will be called ~~absolutive~~ here, calling on the 'ergative/absolutive' terminology as used in linguistic typology.
 This affinity of intransitive subjects to transitive objects is also reminiscent of the unaccusative hypothesis discussed previously, which proposes that some intransitive subjects are underlyingly objects.
-However, exactly which intransitive verbs are amenable for which constructions appears to be rather unpredictable (or maybe better: 'lexically dependent'), and the survey in this chapter is proposed to be a step towards a more precise understanding the such constructional restrictions.
+However, these absolutive phenomena are not uniform in German grammar.
+Exactly which verbs are amenable for which constructions appears to be rather unpredictable (or maybe better: 'lexically dependent'), and the survey in this chapter is proposed to be a step towards a more precise understanding the such constructional distributions.

 ::: ex
 a.
 Der Schlüssel verschwindet. \